-- 1. appropriate involvement of on-campus administrators; - 2. inclusion of faculty in planning, design, and evaluation; - 3. peer review; - 4. initial and reoccurring approval process and procedure; - 5. on-going (continual) evaluation process(es); and - 6. periodic review and update of courses/programs.
+- 5. on-going (continual) evaluation process(es); and - 6. periodic review and update of courses/programs.

-Colleges offering distance education must document the following:

-- 1. demonstrate that the student who registers in a distance education course or program is the same student who participates in and completes the course or program and receives the credit by verifying the identity of the student who participates in class or coursework by using such methods as (a) secure login and passcode, (b) proctored examinations, or (c) new or other technologies and practices that are effective in verifying student identification; - 2. have a written procedure for protecting the privacy of students enrolled in distance education courses or programs; and - 3. have a written procedure distributed at the time of registration or enrollment that notifies students of any projected additional student charges associated with verification of student identity.
+Colleges offering distance education must document the following: - demonstrate that the student who registers in a distance education course or program is the same student who participates in and completes the course or program and receives the credit by verifying the identity of the student who participates in class or coursework by using such methods as (a) secure login and passcode, (b) proctored examinations, or (c) new or other technologies and practices that are effective in verifying student identification; - 2. have a written procedure for protecting the privacy of students enrolled in distance education courses or programs; and - 3. have a written procedure distributed at the time of registration or enrollment that notifies students of any projected additional student charges associated with verification of student identity.
+ACADEMIC SKILLS Academic Requirements Standard Number: 02-05-01 Standard Statement Academic achievement standards are established for each degree, diploma, and technical certificate of credit program.
+Explanatory Comment Examples of academic skills include, but are not limited to, communication, reading comprehension, computation, critical thinking, and problem-solving skills.
+Learning Support courses assist students in improving their understanding and performance in the skills areas of language usage, reading, and mathematics. prior to regular program admission.

-ACADEMIC SKILLS

-Academic Requirements

-Academic achievement standards are established for each degree, diploma, and technical certificate of credit program.

-Examples of academic skills include, but are not limited to, communication, reading comprehension, computation, critical thinking, and problem-solving skills.

-Learning Support courses assist students in improving their understanding and performance in the skills areas of language usage, reading, and mathematics.

 Academic skills entrance and exit achievement standards are established in the program-specific standards established by the State Board of the Technical College System of Georgia.
+Evaluative Criteria